i-am-bee/bee-code-interpreter/README.md

 ### Parse Custom Tool

-Parses a custom tool definition and returns its metadata.
+This endpoint parses a custom tool definition and returns its metadata.

 **Endpoint:** `POST /v1/parse-custom-tool`